-In the year under review, two priests who had received assistance from the Fund died.
-There are currently fourteen priests of the diocese who have passed the clergy retirement age of 75 years.
-Eleven of these were in full retirement and in receipt of assistance from the Fund during the year under review.
+Clergy retirement age is 75.
+During the year under review, eight priests who were in full retirement were in receipt of financial assistance from the Fund.
 Accommodation was provided by the fund to three retired priests.
 A number of priests over the age of 75 years continued to exercise public ministry and are accommodated within the Deanery in which they are ministering.
 Any priest over the age of 75 who still continues a public ministry may decide to retire fully at any time and thereafter receive assistance from the fund, as appropriate.

 It is important that the Diocese of Elphin Sick and Retired Priests Welfare Fund continue to have reserves and to make prudent investments for the future.
-As the age profile of clergy continues to rise and significant numbers reaching the age of seventy five (clergy retirement age), it is imperative that we have reserves to meet future needs.
+As the age profile of clergy continues to rise and significant numbers reach the age of seventy five (clergy retirement age), it is imperative that we have reserves to meet future needs.
 We have to be conscious with diminishing numbers of clergy, the workload is increasing and puts pressure on existing clergy.
 This can have its own consequences and lead to a call on the fund.